nfactorial/ngenjs/readme.md

 NGEN.JS
 =======
 This project is mostly for research using JavaScript and WebGL.
-It's not intended as widely usable framework, just something for me to try out ideas with.
+It's not intended as a widely usable framework, just something for me to try out ideas with.